LimpidTech/django-navigen/README.md

 ## Getting started

-Just like other django apps, django-navigation is really easy to get started with.
+Just like other django apps, django-navigen is really easy to get started with.
 Simply install it with:

     python setup.py install

-After this is installed, open up your project's settings.py file and add 'navigation' to your INSTALLED_APPS.
+After this is installed, open up your project's settings.py file and add 'navigen' to your INSTALLED_APPS.

     INSTALLED_APPS = (
         # Your other apps listed here
-        'navigation',
+        'navigen',
     )

 Now, as a final step - have django synchronize your database: